 A year ago or so I exposed the identity of the founder of the Jewish Internet Defense Force (Wikipedia article).
-David Brotsky, aged 37, lives in Dallas, TX (and appears to have lots of ties to New York).
+David Brotsky, aged 37, lives in Dallas, TX.
 He is a film production and location manager by day.
 His credits include some of the better known movies and commercials made in the past decade or so.
 Among his projects were Almost Famous, Sweet and Lowdown, Friday Night Lights, and The Cradle Will Rock.
 What’s interesting and strange about Brotsky is that while his professional career appears legitimate, almost nothing that he does in his shadowy borderline violent pro-Israel advocacy is.

 By night, he’s David Appletree, a rabid gut-toting, hate mongering Jewish terrorist (or wannabe).
 Lately, he’s gone ever farther over the top than normal, calling for the formation of Jewish militias in all of the world’s (!) major cities and imposing vigilante justice on Israel’s enemies whoever and wherever they may be.